We seek to understand how structural and biochemical changes

 spinal cord and muscles during development, as well as those that confer

 varying levels of plasticity in adulthood.
-Members of my lab are
+Members of my lab have

-working with two model systems, zebra finches and green anole lizards.
+worked with two model systems, songbirds and anole lizards.

 These species have the potential to not only increase

 understanding of the evolution of the processes regulating behavioral

 differences, which have commonly been studied in mammals, but also to